koratkar/10y/piano-good.md

 3 components I've found:

+(I will build skill at these in this order)
 1. Playing sheet music
 2. Improv music
 3. Playing by ear

-How to become a good x genre player
+How to become a good sheet music player
 ------------------------------------

 1. Download a piece of music from x genre